It is rare to find images of third great-grandparents (3GGs).

 The third image was Anson Smith (1795-1890).
 This is actually an original tintype in a small frame that was part of a collection of memorabilia left to me by my uncle Doc.
 In this case, my family had the photograph, but I don’t think anyone had paid attention to it for decades.
 I have it displayed in the house now.
 Anson was born in Connecticut to a prominent New London family but moved west to Cleveland, Ohio in 1837 and became a successful merchant, primarily by shipping grain via the Erie Canal.

 Then I came across images of 3GGs Henry Jones (1791-1871) and his wife Rachel Corken (1796-1893).
 Henry was born in New Jersey, Rachel in eastern Pennsylvania.
 They were Quakers who met and married in Liberty Township, Ross, Ohio, where they farmed and raised a family.
 Again, the photograph was obviously taken late in life.
 That appears to be a pretty large goiter Henry has on his neck.

-Here’s a separate image of Rachel when she was over 90 and after she moved to Nebraska.
+Here’s a separate image of Rachel as a widow when she was over 90 and had moved to Nebraska.
 Note the deformed fingers.

 Hopefully, I can find even more 3GG photographs in the future.
 I’m optimistic.
 But, first things first.
 I still have four 2GGs out of 16 for which I do not have images!

 Missing 2GG images for Steven Nelson Jonnes tree: